AbdulRahmanAzam/PF-Project/readme.md

 # Contributions:
-Abdul Rehman: Minimax algo, evaluation for tic tac toe Sara functions in tic tac toe, guessing the number game Adina : Rock paper scissors, functions
+Abdul Rehman: Minimax algo, evaluation for tic tac toe Sara functions in tic tac toe, guessing the number game Adina : Rock paper scissors, functions for tic tac toe

  # The modes we have used in these games are
  Functions(recursive, user defined).